 Did you know the Italian cuisine has plenty of dishes that are completely vegan and have always been?
-This guide will go through all the delicious Italian food that is traditionally vegan.
+This guide will go through some of delicious Italian food that is traditionally vegan.

 1. Basil and tomato pasta

 This is the most classic Italian dish, the one that represents Italy.
 It’s so simple and originally free of any animals products!
-All that is needed is some good pasta, exquisite tomatoes and fresh basil, nothing more simple that has no compromise on taste at all.
+All that is needed is some good pasta, rich tomatoes, good quality olive oil and fresh basil, nothing more simple that has no compromise on taste at all.
 If you find yourself in the south of Italy where tomatoes are even more flavourful, make sure to try this!

 2. Pasta e ceci